Maine CAM Reconciliation Compliance Guide for Landlords

 Key Takeaway for Landlords

-Maine's high property tax rates make tax the dominant CAM component.
-If your property is in a TIF district, ensure lease language addresses how TIF-captured taxes are treated in operating expense calculations.
+Maine's high property tax rates make tax the largest CAM component.
+If your property is in a TIF district, make sure lease language addresses how TIF-captured taxes are treated in operating expense calculations.

 Reconciliation Timing Requirements